 Foreign language programs

 Your language study at Northwestern will include cross-cultural opportunities around the world and outside your door as you learn about breaking through barriers.
 In addition to spending a semester abroad, you might accompany professors as they translate in the courtroom or hospital.
-Majors can also sign up to live in the college’s Spanish House, where only español is spoken at home.

 (Satisfies state teaching endorsement requirements in German.
 Students must also complete the requirements of the secondary education program.
 See the education department listing for requirements.)

-|Semester Abroad (through an approved program) 15 * |
+|Semester Abroad (through an approved program) 15 credits*

 |GER 102 - Beginning German Language and Culture

-Instruction in the German language and enhanced cognitive skills and insight into another culture.
+(3 credits) Instruction in the German language and enhanced cognitive skills and insight into another culture.
 Classes foster communicative competence by emphasizing speaking, listening, reading and writing.
 Building on previously acquired ability in German, students acquire the linguistic and cultural fluency necessary for basic communication in a German speaking country.
-Prerequisite: GER101, or placement by the foreign language placement exam.(3 credits)
+Prerequisite: GER101, or placement by the foreign language placement exam.

 |GER 201 - Intermediate German Language and Culture

-An intermediate course in German language and culture, German 201 continues the sequence begun by German 101 and 102.
+(3 credits, alternate years, consult department) (IGE option under Language and Culture) An intermediate course in German language and culture, German 201 continues the sequence begun by German 101 and 102.
 After a review of grammar and vocabulary, students will augment their knowledge of German by practicing the four language skills: speaking, reading, writing and listening.
 In addition to the textbook, students will be exposed to primary sources including news media, film and short stories.
 Special attention will be given to developing conversational skills and exploring differences between American and German culture.
-Prerequisite: GER102, or placement by the foreign language placement exam.(3 credits, alternate years, consult department)
+Prerequisite: GER102, or placement by the foreign language placement exam.

 |GER 202 - Intermediate German Language and Culture

-Intermediate-level instruction in German language and culture.
+(3 credits, alternate years, consult department) Intermediate-level instruction in German language and culture.
 Study of primary sources such as short stories, newspapers, songs and movies to explore German culture and increase linguistic ability.
 Special emphasis on conversation, reading and idiomatic expression.
-Prerequisite: GER201, or placement by the foreign language placement exam.(3 credits, alternate years, consult department)
+Prerequisite: GER201, or placement by the foreign language placement exam.

 |Total credits required: 24

-- Upon returning from the semester abroad program, students will complete a capstone paper contrasting their own culture with that of the country in which they studied and complete an oral interview with the French/German professor.
+- Upon returning from the semester abroad program, students will complete a capstone paper contrasting their own culture with that of the country in which they studied and complete an oral interview with the German professor.